 My future backyard in Canmore from the West Canmore Playground |

-Without ever leaving the town limits, you can bike over 20km of beautiful maintained pathways and trails.
-Most of them are gravel but there are a few paved sections here and there.
+Without ever leaving the town limits, you can bike over 20 kilometres of beautiful maintained pathways and trails.
+Most of them are gravel but there are a few paved sections.
 You don't have to worry about the trails being bumpy though, and they are very Chariot or stroller friendly.
-The trails are very family-friendly and serve as a great introduction to mountain biking for children used to paved streets and sidewalks.

 Biking along the Bow River in Canmore |

-The Blue Activity Loop - 3.1km distance
+The Bow River Loop Trail - 2 km distance

-Park near the river at the Mineside Trailhead.
+Park near the river at the Mineside Trailhead by the river.
 (From main street downtown, turn left onto 8th avenue and drive toward the Canmore Nordic Centre.
-Cross the river and pull into your first parking lot on your left.)
-From the parking lot, cross the bridge you drove over to access the other side of the river and bike towards Engine Bridge. (
+Cross the river and pull into your first parking lot on your left.) - where Bridge Road turns into Rundle Drive.

 Engine Bridge |

 Cross Engine Bridge (which kids will LOVE) and bike around the hydro plant.
 Bike down the other side of the river to get back to your car in a total distance of 3.1km.
-The trail is flat easy gravel with no height gain.
+The trail is flat with no height gain.
 Park benches can be found along the way for rest stops.

 Easy Biking along the Bow River |

-Biking Towards Larch Island on the Green Activity Loop |
+Biking Towards Larch Island along the river in Canmore |

-Bridge to Larch Island (hiking only) |
+Bridge to Larch Island (hiking only on the island) |

 Larch Park Playground |